 3. The Water Parameter Factor

 Water that is between 77- and 81-degrees Fahrenheit should be used to house bettas.
-In contrast, Neon Tetras thrive in an ambient temperature of 74 to 78°F. You can see that this results in a limited spectrum of 77-81°F. With a decent tank heater, or even greater, a tank heater regulator, this is absolutely possible.
+In contrast, the ideal ambient water temperature for neon tetra ranges from 74 to 78°F. You can see that this results in a limited spectrum of 77-81°F. With a decent tank heater, or even greater, a tank heater regulator, this is absolutely possible.

 Thankfully, the pH requirements for these two species are comparable. pH levels of 6.6-7 are ideal for a betta.
 Additionally, neon tetras in water with a pH of 6.5-7.
 Therefore, they each require somewhat gentle water hardness.